AllanWang/Storage-Hub/README.md

 # Storage-Hub
-Just a git with bigger files
+Just a git for bigger files